PRMG Full Color Logo

 The amount that can be borrowed with a renovation loan varies depending on the type of loan and lender, as well as the scope of the renovation project.

-SECURING YOUR RENOVATION LOAN HAS NEVER BEEN EASIER!
+SECURING YOUR LOAN HAS NEVER BEEN EASIER!

-Whether you are a first-time homebuyer or are looking to refinance your existing mortgage, PRMG’s Home Mortgage Experts can provide you with the information and resources you need to make an informed decision about your financial future.
+Whether you are a first-time homebuyer or are looking to refinance your existing mortgage, PRMG's home mortgage professionals can provide you with the information and resources you need to make an informed decision about your financial future.
 We pride ourselves on our commitment to customer service and will work tirelessly to ensure that you receive the best possible experience.